 You will need your unique voter ID

-This information is for the 2022 New England Annual Conference hybrid session and 2022 Clergy Session.
+This information is for the 2023 New England Annual Conference hybrid session and 2023 Clergy Session.

 Those attending in person and online will use the same electronic system to vote and to get recognized.
 The following information will help you understand the processes.